Life As a Nuclear Medicine Technologist

-Nuclear Medicine Technologist Example Prepare, administer, and measure radioactive isotopes in therapeutic, diagnostic, and tracer studies using a variety of radioisotope equipment.
+Nuclear Medicine Technologist Job Description Prepare, administer, and measure radioactive isotopes in therapeutic, diagnostic, and tracer studies using a variety of radioisotope equipment.
 Prepare stock solutions of radioactive materials and calculate doses to be administered by radiologists.
 Subject patients to radiation.
 Execute blood volume, red cell survival, and fat absorption studies following standard laboratory techniques.

 - Add radioactive substances to biological specimens, such as blood, urine, or feces, to determine therapeutic drug or hormone levels.